scribe-security/docs/docs/valint/policies.md

           - name: "<rule_name>"
             path: "<rule_path>" # Specify if an external script is used
             description: "A brief rule description"
+            aggregate-results: false # Aggregate all of the rule violations to a single SARIF result
             labels: [] # list of user-specified labels
             initiatives: [] # list of related initatives, like SLSA, SSDF, etc.
             evidence: #Evidence lookup parameters